 Furthermore, an IT job is one of the easiest positions to get as a remote working expat.
 Many computer jobs don’t require an official degree, but simply technical skills.
 We at Support Adventure specialize in providing remote IT jobs, so don’t forget to apply with us if you are in this field.

-There’s an abundance in tech support roles because basic knowledge of computer technology and how things function to assist clients can be done remotely.
+There’s an abundance of tech support roles because basic knowledge of computer technology and how things function to assist clients can be done remotely.
 Duties of this role often include troubleshooting, creating work orders and updating computers.

 Nevertheless, the best way to get a job in IT without a traditional college education or experience is to start out in an entry-level help desk position.
-During time on the help desk, you will learn the inner workings of the IT support industry and its expectations.
+During your time on the help desk, you will learn the inner workings of the IT support industry and its expectations.

 Hiring managers are looking for candidates who can get the job done, regardless of their academic achievements.
-Self-education, experimentation, training programs and certifications could be your ticket to a rewarding location-independent tech job.
+Self-education, experimentation, training programs, and certifications could be your ticket to a rewarding location-independent tech job.

 The most common position in IT is a technician, and this job doesn’t require you to have a degree.
 You can increase your chances of getting hired as a tech by: